 1-3 hours Prerequisite(s): Consent of the School of Education and Psychology.

-Individual research/study project in special education in the regular classroom under the supervision of a graduate studies professor.
-All fieldwork components must be conducted at a school where exceptional children are in the regular classroom.
+Individual research/study project in educational administration under the supervision of a graduate studies professor.
+This course may be repeated.
 A total of no more than six Independent Study hours are allowed to apply toward a student's degree.